Creating and Running a ThinkPHP 8 Project in ServBay

 Relational Database Examples

-ServBay is integrated with leading relational databases like MySQL and PostgreSQL.
+ServBay integrates popular relational databases like MySQL and PostgreSQL.
 ThinkPHP’s ORM makes it easy to interact with these databases.

-Use Composer in your project root to install ThinkPHP’s migration extension:
+Use Composer to install ThinkPHP’s migration extension in the project root:

 bashcd /Applications/ServBay/www/servbay-thinkphp-app composer require topthink/think-migration